 Premises liability injuries can occur both inside and outside a property.
-Any property may qualify in a claim including retail stores, restaurants, movie theaters, office buildings, apartment buildings, sports arenas, malls, hotels, campuses, financial institutions, salons, public sidewalks, private homes, and more.
+Any property may qualify in a claim including retail stores, restaurants, movie theaters, office buildings, apartment buildings, sports arenas, malls, hotels and resorts, campuses, financial institutions, salons, public sidewalks, parking garages, private homes, and more.
 Where negligence has occurred that led to your injuries, you may be able to recover compensation for your medical expenses, pain and suffering, lost wages or earning capacity, and other pertinent losses.

 Why You Need Grossman Roth Yaffa Cohen

 Premises liability can be complex cases that call for a professional who knows how to find and preserve evidence, establish fault, and establish all of the key legal components to build a case.
 Our firm has been in the business of protecting the rights and futures of the injured for more than 30 years.
 We have built a strong reputation for legal excellence and positive settlements at the negotiation table as well as favorable verdicts in court.
 Our cases have extended throughout Florida and nationwide.
 We bring a vast array of resources and a strong dedication to every client.